 An excellent source of Vitamin C, strawberries are also a good source of minerals, such as manganese, iodine and potassium—good to know if you plan on engaging in intensive “cardio” on Valentine’s Day (excuse me, “weekend”, this year!).

 Right now, you won’t find fresh, local strawberries at winter markets, especially in the Northeast.
 The “fresh” strawberries on display at the supermarket are usually from California, like the conventionally grown (and completely tasteless) Driscoll strawberries.
 Buying organic frozen strawberries is the next best thing.
-It’s worthwhile to buy organic strawberries because according to the Environmental Working Group (EWG), conventionally grown strawberries are the #2 food with the most pesticide residue.
+It’s worthwhile to buy organic strawberries because according to the Environmental Working Group (EWG), conventionally grown strawberries rank at the top of their “Dirty Dozen” list of produce containing the most pesticide residue.

 You can enjoy a healthy dose of strawberry goodness in this ethereal soufflé—a virtual paean to strawberries: it’s light but satisfying, with a hint of natural sweetness.
 And, happily, it’s very easy to make!